-A: Makeup can be worn the next day.
+A: Makeup can be work the next day after a chemical peel.

 A: If you have a history of cold sores or herpes virus around your mouth area, you should take medications to prevent the recurrence of the virus.
 A chemical peel may cause an outbreak that can be prevented by these medications.

-A: Routinely receiving chemical peels may reduce skin cancer by exfoliating the mutated cells up and off of the skin.
-Areas of sun damage, which may contain pre-cancerous lesions, may also improve.
+A: A chemical peel may reduce the risk of skin cancer by exfoliating mutated cells from the skin’s surface, and improving sun-damaged skin which may contain pre-cancerous lesions.